Kaivalya192/contact_graspnet/README.md

 2. send a request to the webserver endpoint (`localhost:5000/` endpoint)
 3. load the grasp proposals and their scores from the resulting npz file.

+The grasp proposals are expressed in the base frame of a panda gripper, make sure to transform them to the TCP frame (11cm in Z direction) or to your grippers base frame. (only aspect that matters is distance between fingertips and gripper base).

-See `robot/flask_grasping_example.py` for an example on how to do this.
+See `robot/grasping_using_docker.py` for an example on how to do use the webserver.
+See `robot/dump_pointcloud.py` and `robot/grasp.py` for

 ## Starting the docker container

 Make sure you have installed the nvidia container toolkit: https://github.com/NVIDIA/nvidia-container-toolkit.

+Run the following command `xhost +local:` in your terminal.

-Use the following command from a terminal.
+Use the following command from the terminal.
 Adapt the mount location to the directory where you will save/load the images.
 `docker run --gpus all  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  --network=host -v "$(pwd)"/flask_files:/contact_graspnet/flask_files tlpss/contact-graspnet-flask`

 Note that this is by no means safe for production (and even then, the original license does not allow commercial use anyways)

+You can now access the webserver from your python script on the `localhost:5000/` endpoint after you have saved your inputs in the the `.npz` file.
 ## Building the container

 - download the checkpoint (see original repo)